Last Updated on March 27, 2022 by Jim Ferri

 A Great City to Visit – Charming Cuenca

-I fell in love with Cuenca, an interesting mix of French and Spanish-Colonial styles and one of the most charming places to visit in Ecuador.
+I fell in love with beautiful Cuenca, an interesting mix of French and Spanish-Colonial styles and one of the most charming places to visit in Ecuador.

 Sitting high in the Andes in the southern part of the country, it’s also home to a fairly large American ex-pat population and isn’t yet overrun with busloads of tourists.

 The main square of the city, the jewel of the town, is strikingly different from the other city squares since it was built in a French design, not Spanish.
 It’s beautifully laid out with walkways, flowers and trees all around.

 Business-wise the city is divided into different areas.
 One moment after leaving the main square we were walking through the “barbershop area,” then through an area filled with Panama hat-shops that catered to locals, then through an area of embroidery shops.
 Practically every block was dedicated to a different type of business.

 Don’t miss Cuenca’s Cathedral, the fifth largest in Latin America, an enormous structure in which a local artist integrated so many of the local influences into the stained glass he created.

 Outside of Cuenca in the Gualaceo Valley you’ll get a taste of local life as you drive along the highway.
 I passed may indigenous people in colorful clothes and wearing the customary fedoras, and roadside stands where large pigs on spits were being carved for motorists that stopped by for a bite to eat.